> Youth Symphony Orchestra Handbook | QCSO

 Restroom Breaks/Leaving Rehearsal

 Every member is expected to remain in the rehearsal room during rehearsals.
 Using the restrooms, making phone calls, etc. is reserved for breaks scheduled during the rehearsal time.
-In the case of an emergency, students should sign out at the rehearsal room entrance (there will be a sheet to do so).

 Music